Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Source: Bureau of Justice Statistics

-The Federal Bureau of Prisons provides a search tool for federal criminal records information but not a specific probation or parole search.17 However, the information they provide, such as a recent release, may help determine if someone is likely to be on parole.
+The Federal Bureau of Prisons (BOP) provides a search tool for federal criminal records information but not a specific probation or parole search.17 However, the information they provide, such as a recent release, may help determine if someone is likely to be on parole.

 A screenshot of the BOP inmate locator offered by the Federal Bureau of Prisons, where the user can obtain a parolee database to find a subject’s historical parole details at the federal level.